Using Candles & Diffusers

 - Please ensure you check any instructions that are provided with each specific candle or candle holder to achieve the best results.

 - Dinner candles should also have a wick trimmed to 1cm and for best results burnt for 3-4 hours at a time.
+Heating, air conditioning and a breeze can all affect the burn of a candle and the direction of the melted wax, ensure surfaces are protected.

 - When a multiwick candle is carefully lit, notice that a pool of wax will begin to form around each wick.
 As it continues to burn, the individual pools with join together.
 On a 3 wick candle the pools join to form a shamrock shape.
 Leave the wax to continue to burn until approximately 1cm from the edge of the candle before being extinguished.
 This should take around 3-4 hours and each subsequent burn should be around this time to ensure it burns evenly.
 The side of the multiwick should then gradually start to curl inwards and the centre hollow out.